 Belmont Farm is also the only distillery in the U.S. that grows its own grain.
 The Millers grow their own corn on the farm, harvest it, grind it, and distill it, all the way to the final bottling.
 And as luck would have it, any byproduct of all this distilling is eagerly consumed by the neighborhood cows, making it a sustainable agricultural enterprise.
-Farmers in Culpeper laugh recalling how their cows would come running when Chuck delivered corn mash from the back of his mufflerless old pickup truck.
+Farmers in Culpeper laugh recalling how their cows would come running when Chuck delivered corn mash from the back of his old pickup truck with no muffler.
 "They were some happy cows" he said with a grin.

 Making Virginia Whiskey

 It's hard to pinpoint the secret behind Belmont Farms' Virginia Whiskey.
 Maybe it's the apple wood Chuck toasts on a grill out back.
 I've seen him cutting then toasting rounds of wood over a fire grill like you would a hamburger.
 When he's satisfied with the char, he gathers them up in a giant teabag and submerges it in a vat of moonshine, the first step toward turning it into the amber-colored Virginia Whiskey.

 His 'cooking' is aged in oak barrels for four years, then hand selected in small batches to preserve its uniqueness.
 The result is a whiskey that's smooth and mellow, with a hint of that apple wood char from the grill.